artur-penar/PasswordManager/readme.md

 # Password Manager

 Password Manager is an application for managing passwords, written in Java using Swing for the user interface and SQLite as the database.
+The application provides a secure way to store and manage your passwords by encrypting sensitive data using the AES (Advanced Encryption Standard) algorithm.

 ## Features